arun-arunisto/To-remember/README.md

 - [VGG Image Annotator](https://www.robots.ox.ac.uk/~vgg/software/via/via_demo.html) : An open-source web-based tool developed by the Visual Geometry Group at the University of Oxford.

 - [CVAT (Computer Vision Annotation Tool)](https://www.cvat.ai/) : An open-source, web-based tool developed by Intel.
 Designed for professional use, CVAT supports a wide variety of annotation tasks.

+- [Labelbox](https://labelbox.com/) : A commercial annotation platform that provides a suite of tools for labeling images, videos, and text.

+- [RectLabel](https://rectlabel.com/) : A MacOS application for labeling images, primarily supporting bounding box annotation.

+- [SuperAnnotate](https://www.superannotate.com/) : A platform that combines annotation tools with project management capabilities.

+- [MakeSense.AI](https://www.makesense.ai/) : A free, web-based annotation tool supporting various types of annotations.

+- [Roboflow](https://roboflow.com/) : A tool that not only provides annotation capabilities but also helps manage datasets and preprocess images for machine learning.

+> [!TIP]
+> Use the above tools for creating annotated image dataset